azu/github-actions-node-versions/README.md

 # github-actions-node-versions

-Update `node_versions` in GitHub Actions to LTS and active Node.js versions
+Update `node-version` in GitHub Actions to LTS and active Node.js versions

 ## Examples